Armalyte: Weapon system

 Firing these weapons reduces the charge in the battery, with Type A the greatest drain, and Type C the least.

 The drone ship in single player mode is indestructible and follows the player's ship around the screen.
 When the main ship fires any of its weapons, the drone will fire the same weapon at the same time.
 The drone ship can be made to freeze in its position by pressing the space bar on the keyboard, thus allowing the main ship to move independently.

 In the Two Player Mode, the drone ship is replaced by another ship which is fully controllable by the second player and has all the same features.
 The number of Munitions Pods is doubled in the Two Player Mode.

-Game controls

-The player's ship is controlled with a joystick.
-Short presses of the joystick fire button fire the standard lasers on the ship, and holding the button down for a longer time fires the Super Weapon (if there is enough charge in the battery).

-To toggle between the three types of Super Weapon the player must press the Commodore key on the computer keyboard.
-The automatic drone ship (in single player mode) can be controlled by pressing the space bar on the keyboard: the default mode sees the drone ship follow the player's ship around the screen, but pressing the space bar freezes the drone ship at its current position.

-The run/stop key is used to pause the game, and the Q key is used to quit the game.

-In the two player game, the '?' key is used to switch the type of the second player's Super Weapon.